Pits of Power

 Dreamed 2005/11/16 by Chris Wayan

-Time for art history class.
-Bike across town to lecture hall.
+Art history class.
 Two tiny girls snuggle together in seats just behind me, as they always do.
 Lovers or twins?
-Feel lonely.
+I feel lonely.
 Oh well, here comes the slideshow.

 The Mona Lisa really is odd.
 Her anonymity is rare--most portraits then had family colors or motifs in clothing or jewelry, or even an inscription naming the sitter.
 The primeval Earth behind her suggests she's allegorical--a portrait of Gaia or Life or Fertility.
 Leonardo had concluded from his anatomical studies that women contributed to heredity, weren't just walking incubators as most contemporary men thought.
 Took women seriously in general; a progressive, for the times.